FJsRepo/InfML-HDD/README.md

 ## About this Algorithm
 The proposed algorithm is designed for horizon detection.
-This code aims to reproduce the results in our paper, hence part of the test data is included in ./data/test_set and the trained model from model_386 to model_416 can be downloaded [here](https://drive.google.com/file/d/1FGwSQpNX4mv9EUOKVBcPCoSJKTBRHpY0/view?usp=sharing), and after download, you should decompression them in ./experiments/.
+This code aims to reproduce the results in our paper, part of the test data is included in ./data/test_set.

 The framework of the project is based on [PolyLaneNet](https://github.com/lucastabelini/PolyLaneNet) from Lucas Tabelini for Lane detection (thanks for their outstanding work), and changes have been made according to the characteristics and application fields of horizon detection.